Spot Rate vs. Forward Rates (Calculati ...

 The ethics questions on the exam will ask you to read through a situation and judge whether the actions described violate certain parts of the Code of Ethics or Standards of Professional Conduct.
 Since the questions only have 3 answer choices, you will only be expected to look for a small range of potential violations in an individual question.

 Reading 1 is a high-level overview of the importance of ethics for investment professionals.
+Professions are occupational groups based on unique education, specialist knowledge, and framework of practice and behavior that establishes community trust, recognition, and respect.
 The primary takeaway is that ethical guidelines go beyond what is defined by legal statute.
 Ethics are defined as a standard of conduct that can be expressed by law and by more abstract principles that outline expected behaviors.

 The Code of Ethics is very straightforward.
 They are intended as general guidelines for appropriate behavior of an analyst.
 Don’t expect too many tricky questions about these, but become very familiar with the language of the Code.

 1. Act with integrity, competence, diligence, respect, and in an ethical manner with the public, clients, prospective clients, employers, employees, colleagues in the investment profession, and other participants in the global capital markets.